 - Letting other people dictate how we live our life.
 These people who offer friendly (or not so friendly) “advice” are often in no better place about their own situation.

 - Chasing money, or happiness of the moment, rather than long-term happiness and the true meaning of life.
-Money is simply a conduit to those experiences that fulfill us and fill us with joy.
-Yes, we need to use it for it’s intended purpose, but let’s not chase it just to have more of the stuff.
+Money is simply a conduit to those experiences that fulfil us and fill us with joy.
+Yes, we need to use it, but let’s not chase it just to have more of the stuff.

 Healthy Risk Taking